Message from the Board Chair

 Mary is an active supporter of her community and has served on numerous boards of local and national organizations.
 She is currently serving on the boards of Kendal at Ithaca, Planned Parenthood of the Southern Finger Lakes, Tompkins County Area Development, the Southern Tier Regional Economic Development Council, the Legacy Foundation of Tompkins County, the Paleontological Research Institution, and Ithaca College.
 She is also a member of the Governing Body for the New York HR Leadership Summit.

-For the past sixteen years, James has served as United Way of Tompkins County’s CEO.
+For the past nineteen years, James has served as United Way of Tompkins County’s CEO.
 Prior to this, he was president of the United Way in Colorado Springs, CO.
 James has also held leadership positions with local United Ways in Houston, TX, and St. Louis, MO.
-During his tenure at UWTC, James has been involved with a number of local organizations including board service with the Cayuga Medical Center and Tompkins Cortland Community College.
-James is a member of the Rotary Club of Ithaca Board and is a past President of the Rotary Club of Ithaca.
+During his tenure at UWTC, James has been involved with a number of local organizations including current board service with the Cayuga Medical Center and Cayuga Health System, the Legacy Foundation, and Tompkins Charitable Gift Fund.
+James is a member of the Rotary Club of Ithaca and has served twice as president of the Club.

 Joe has served as the County Administrator of Tompkins County since 2008.
 In his role, he is charged with managing a $165 million budget and 710 person workforce engaged in a broad range of services.